nataliapatrucco/CV/README.md

 I have a degree in Business Administration and I have experience as an entrepreneur, in advertising and a few more markets.

 At the beginning of 2019, I decided to take a major turn in my life and started studying programming.
-I enrolled in an intensive Coding Bootcamp where I learned about the latest technologies as well as the teamwork and the agile methodologies.
+I enrolled in an intensive Coding Bootcamp where I learned about the latest technologies as well as teamwork and the agile methodologies.

 In January I started working at Globant and so far I have been part of two projects where I keep learning new things and improving my skills every day.